Intercontinental Futsal Cup: List of champions

-In the 2nd, 3rd, and 4th tournaments (three-game series), teams received three points for a win (including a win in extra time) and one point for a draw.
+In the 2nd, 3rd, and 4th tournaments (three-game series), teams received three points for a win (in regulation time or in extra time) and one point for a draw.
 If teams were tied on points, the winner was determined by the goal difference over the three matches.
 For winning a penalty shootout after a draw, a team received an additional point, but it was counted only if the teams had the same number of main points and the same goal difference.
+Based on the results, the winners in these tournaments were determined after the third matches.
+A penalty shootout victory was decisive in determining the title in 1999.

 Internacional competed as Inter/Ulbra for sponsorship reasons in the 1st and 2nd tournaments in 1997.
 Later the ULBRA had created its own team.